splightplatform/splight-cli/README.md

 ### Component

 This is probably the most important command and the one you will use most.
-The command `component` allow you to operate over components, this mean you can create components, test locally components, push private or public components to *Splight HUB*, download existing component in *Splight HUB* and delete them.
+The command `component` allow you to operate over components, this mean you can create components, test locally components, push private or public components to *Splight Hub*, download existing component in *Splight Hub* and delete them.

 In the following section we will cover in details the development process of a component, here we will only cover the different sub-commands you can use